-Motor Vehicle Theft Arrest Rates by Age
+Motor Vehicle Theft

-In the 1980s and 90s, juvenile arrest rates were four times higher than rates for adults.
+arrest rates were four times higher than rates for adults.
 By 2020, the arrest rates for both groups were about equal.
-From the 1980s to 2020, adult arrest rates dropped 48% while juvenile rates fell.
+From the 1980s to 2020, adult arrest rates dropped 48% while juvenile rates fell by 83%.